bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 ## How it Works: The Trapdoor Function

-The crux of all public-key cryptographic algorithms is that they each have their own unique trapdoor function**.** A trapdoor function is a function that can only be computed one way, or at least can only be computed one way _easily_ (in less than millions of years using modern computers).
+The crux of all public-key cryptographic algorithms is that they each have their own unique trapdoor function.
+A trapdoor function is a function that can only be computed one way, or at least can only be computed one way _easily_ (in less than millions of years using modern computers).

 ### Not a trapdoor function: